-My kids love mysteries!
+My students love mysteries!
 After my fourth graders picked a good mystery book and read it from cover to cover, we created Mystery Book Reports.
-Although this is included in my Book Reports That Motivate, you can use this idea for your classroom without a purchase.
+This is included in my Book Reports That Motivate!

 1. Decorate a title page.

 2. Write a summary with suspense all the way up until “who did it.”

 Paste it inside on the left of the booklet.
 A graphic organizer or checklist of things for students to include is helpful!

 a.
 Description of the main character and setting at the beginning of the summary.

 c.
 Plot is clear, evident, and easy to understand.